Please ensure Javascript is enabled for purposes of website accessibility

 Table of Contents

 If you took out a merchant cash advance (MCA) or other form of business financing, you might have a UCC lien on your business credit reports.
 UCC liens are common.
-However, they can present some challenges for your business, especially when it comes to borrowing money in the future.
+However, they can present some challenges for business owners, especially when it comes to borrowing money in the future.
 A UCC lien can also cause issues for your business if you default on your debt.
-Or in some cases, the information may be incorrect.
-Which is why you might be wondering whether you need a UCC attorney.
+In some cases, the information may be incorrect.
+This is why you might be wondering whether you need a UCC attorney.

 First phone